notsaki/Mt2-Stone-Farm-Bot/README.md

 ### Start the bot
 Before you run, make sure you you have opened the clients you want to use in their login screens.
 Run the bot by typing `python main.py`.
 After that, don't touch your keyboard and don't click anywhere.
 Do it only if you want to stop the bot.
 To do so, quickly open the cmd window and press `Ctrl` + `C`.

+The bot will run for 5000 times in total.
+That means each time it catches a player farming, it counts +1.
+In `main.py` change the `max_loops` value if you want to change the value or replace the `while loop < max_loops:` line with `while True:` to run the program infinitely.

 There are also two extra scripts:
 - `cords.py` which you can use to click anywhere on your screen and get the coordinates.
 It uses only the `pyautogui` library.